B4PT0R/pkgmngr/README.md

 #### Renaming Packages

+Renaming packages is often a pain in the neck...
-The `rename` command allows you to change your package name and automatically updates all references:
+The `rename` command allows you to change your package name and automatically updates all references to that name across your package with ease:

 ```bash
 # Rename a package (and update all references)